Stories

 CROSS COUNTRY

-I was born and grew up in Nigeria located in West Africa.
-I grew up in one of most popular ethnics group in Nigeria called Yoruba.
-I came to United States of America in 2010 as an international student to study pre-medicine and Biology.
-I have been running track and field from 5th grade until I graduated from high school.
+I was born and grew up in Nigeria, located in West Africa.
+I grew up in one of the biggest ethnics group in Nigeria called Yoruba.
+I came to the United States of America in 2010 as an international student to study pre-medicine and Biology.
+I have been running track and field since the 5th grade until I graduated from high school.
 I was blessed with a scholarship to study in the United States of America.
-I enjoy running and it is fun to me.
+I enjoy long-distance running and it is fun to me.
+I am grateful for the opportunities !

 YVONNE KAMAGNE | CAMEROON